There’s a backstory. December, 2017.

 The client uses Wialon and NimBus to report on ride performance, mileage, and passenger flow.

 Half a year ago, the client controlled nothing of the described above, and today they use solutions by Gurtam to control 120+ buses.
-With that, “M2M Telematics Siberia” helps to develop the solutions with feedback and insights from client’s dispatchers.
+With that, “M2M Telematics Siberia” helps to develop the solutions with feedback and insights from the client’s dispatchers.

 Images source: nws.su